oookawesome/finedust-graphql-api/README.md

-# finedust-graphql-openapi
+# finedust-graphql-api
-GraphQL Open API for getting information about air pollution at Korea
+GraphQL API for getting information about air pollution at Korea